-The Arizona Judicial Council (AJC) is a policymaking body that oversees the judicial system in Arizona.
-The Arizona Judicial Council (AJC) was created in 1990 and in accordance with the Administrative Order No. 90-13 and the Arizona Code of Judicial Administration §1-104, to assist the Supreme Court and the Chief Justice in the development and implementation of policies and procedures for the administration of all courts, uniformity in court operations and coordination of court services that will improve the administration of justice in the state of Arizona.
-The Council was empowered to identify the needs of the judiciary, study the internal operation of the courts, analyze and plan for future developments, and recommend uniform administration at all levels.
+The Arizona Judicial Council (AJC) is a policy-making body that oversees the judicial system in Arizona.
+AJC was created in 1990 and in accordance with the Administrative Order No. 90-13 and the Arizona Code of Judicial Administration §1-104, to assist the Supreme Court and the Chief Justice in the development and implementation of policies and procedures for the administration of all courts, uniformity in court operations and coordination of court services that will improve the administration of justice in the state of Arizona.

-In 1960, Arizona voters approved an amendment to the state constitution that clearly placed the responsibility for the overall administration of the court system upon the Supreme Court.
+In 1960, Arizona voters approved an amendment to the state constitution that clearly placed the responsibility for the overall administration of the Arizona's court system upon the Arizona Supreme Court.

-In 1978, the Supreme Court created the Council on Judicial Administration to recommend administrative policies and procedures designed to accomplish the full and complete integration of the Arizona court system.
+In 1978, the Supreme Court created the Council on Judicial Administration to recommend administrative polices and procedures designed to accomplish the full and complete integration of the Arizona Court System.

-The purpose of the Commission on the Courts was to ensure that all Arizonans are entitled to a justice system that:
+In 1988, Chief Justice Frank X. Gordon, signed Administrative order 1988-06 creating the Commission on the Courts, chaired by Eddie Basha.
+The purpose the Commission on the Courts (now AJC) was to ensure that all Arizonans are entitles to a justice system that:

 - Resolves criminal charges and civil disputes between citizens fairly and without undue delay;

-- Employs modern management and technology to facilitate its task of providing justice;
+- Employees modern managements and technology to facilitate its task of providing justice;

 - Is accountable for its work;

-- Receives the human and technical resources it needs to perform its mission and manages those resources to maximize its effectiveness and minimize waste and;
+- Receives the human and technical resources it needs to perform its mission and manages those resources to maximize its effectiveness and minimize wasted and;